-Looking for ideas for your next holiday?
-The Lightfoot Travel team gives us the heads-up on new destinations, hot places to stay and unforgettable things to do on holiday this year.
+Bored of going to the same old places on holiday?
+Why not do something a little different for your next trip away?
+The Lightfoot Travel team have rounded up some great ideas for new destinations, hot places to stay and unforgettable things to do on holiday this year.

 Places to go

 This used to be a tricky destination to visit, but thanks to new reforms it’s no longer the case.
 Come here to marvel at 14th-century mausoleums, mosques and madrasas in every shade of blue possible, alongside brightly coloured tapestries.
 Also, after a three-year ban, social media is now permitted so happy snappers can post endless ceramic tiles, Soviet-style architecture and starry skies for all to see.

 The wilderness and natural landscapes of this Australian island make it this year’s go-to for travellers who like getting active.
 The wild coastlines, untamed forests, mountains, gorges and wildlife parks are all ripe for exploration.
 Add some culture by heading to the capital Hobart for its thriving art scene – including the impressive Museum of Old and New Art (MONA) – delicious cuisine and shopping.

 Hike the peaks and valleys.
 Discover ancient Buddhist monasteries.
 And learn about local life in the remote northern Indian region of Ladakh.
 No visit here is complete without a search for the elusive snow leopard.
 Spend your days on a trail with an expert tracker looking for paw prints in the snow and scent marks on rocks.

 So highly anticipated is the re-opening of the legendary Raffles Singapore that they’ve already started taking bookings for August 2019 onwards.
 We hear that the striking architecture, heritage and graceful service will remain (along with the fabulous Long Bar and iconic afternoon tea), but new bars, courtyards and social areas will add to the glamour.